Children Involved in Car Accidents

 Though compliance with mandatory safety provisions has increased dramatically in the preceding decades, proper safety procedures in the vehicle is still a major concern and cause of child injuries in car accidents.
 The most common safety procedures designed to keep kids safe include the use of car seats, booster seats, and seatbelts, as well as allowing young children to ride only in the back seat of a vehicle.
 In most states, including Illinois, parents are required to abide by many safety rules or they can face punishment from the state.Avoiding an Injury to a Child in a Car Crash

 You may not be able to prevent an accident from happening.
 You may be driving as safely as possible and still become the victim of another driver’s negligence.
-But if you travel with children in the Chicago area, the best thing you can do is to focus on safety before you even begin to drive.
+But if you travel with children in the Chicago area, the best thing you can do is to focus on safety before you hit the road.

 Child safety seats, or car seats and boosters, should also be used where appropriate and where required by law.
 These tend to be used only with the youngest of passengers who are too small to otherwise fill out a standard seat in a car and to fit in a seat belt without help.
 Safety seats have been proven to reduce the risk of death by approximately 71 percent among children under one year of age and by about 54 percent in children ages one to four.